fmsoliveira/geosync/readme.md

 - Given a physical address, the system retrieves geospatial data for the corresponding location.
 - The current implementation focuses on analyzing **vegetation change** by computing the NDVI (Normalized Difference Vegetation Index) between two dates, using satellite imagery.
+- The system features an urban analysis tool that analyzes satellite images to automatically segment and identify buildings, using a fine-tuned SegFormer model (nvidia/segformer-b0-finetuned-ade-512-512).

 ## 🛠️ Technologies Used